Gorge Walking in Cyprus

-Spectacular gorge walking near Paphos in the famous Avakas gorge on the Akamas peninsula.
+Do some spectacular gorge walking near Paphos in the famous Avakas gorge on the Akamas peninsula.
+Take a walking tour through the gorge with experienced guides who know the best time to tackle this spectacular trek.

 Avakas Gorge Walk